 Uninvolved parenting: uninvolved or neglectful parents can be unresponsive to their child’s needs.
 Parents often make few demands on their children, and can appear indifferent.

 Research has also linked lower parental education with risk of overweight in young children (see Eck et al., 2017).
 Parents with high levels of education are more likely to:

 - restrict television viewing

 Parental obesity has been found to be a significant predictor of obesity in children (particularly maternal weight status).
-Parents’ physical activity and sedentary behaviours can also influence their child’s behaviours and weight status 10,11.
-Research has found that it is important for parents to encourage their child to be physically active; children whose parents encourage physical activity are less likely to be overweight12.
-Additionally parents engaging in physical activities with their children, and being concerned about their own physical activity levels are more likely to have physically active children, regardless of weight status12.
+Parents’ physical activity and sedentary behaviours can also influence their child’s behaviours and weight status.
+It is important for parents to encourage their child to be physically active; children whose parents encourage physical activity are less likely to be overweight.
+Additionally parents engaging in physical activities with their children, and being concerned about their own physical activity levels are more likely to have physically active children, regardless of weight status.